mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 use Webpack?
 And we went with IES modules, cause those are available now in the browser.
 What does that look like?
 Um, And one of the focuses is on performance and build performance specifically.
-Um, and that's where rest comes in because Russ has libraries that will let us do incremental computation of the build artifacts.
+Um, and that's where rest comes in because Rust has libraries that will let us do incremental computation of the build artifacts.
 Right.
 So that is a super exciting thing.
 Um, I got that working last week, so yeah.
 Uh, we built a.
 4,000 page site in 13 seconds, which is pretty cool.
 So